• Tour the underground Ammunitions Factory at Machon Ayalon

 Drive to Mt.
 Zion to visit the traditional Tomb of King David and the Room of the Last Supper.
 Enter the Old City to the restored Jewish Quarter; walk along the Cardo, the colonnaded main street of Byzantine Jerusalem.
 Walk to the Western Wall, last remnant of the Second Temple.
 View the Dome of the Rock.
 Proceed through the extraordinary Hasmonean Tunnel (tunnel schedule permitting) or tour the Herodian Mansions, a completely excavated residential quarter from 2000 years ago.
 Follow the Via Dolorosa to the Church of the Holy Sepulchre; stroll through the exotic bazaars with their wondrous aromas.
 End today with a visit to the fabulous Friends of Zion Heritage Center celebrating the Christian heroes who have contributed to the Jewish people and the State of Israel.
 The cutting edge technology is amazing.
 Or, an optional visit to Bethlehem may be arranged.
 A free night tonight.
 The shops are open late as it’s the start of the Israeli weekend.
 Enjoy the many eateries along the outdoor Mamilla Mall, Ben Yehuda Street, or the “Tachana”.
 (B)

 Descend through the Judean desert to the Dead Sea, lowest point on Planet Earth.
 Ascend Masada by cable car and see this last stronghold of the Zealots in their struggle against the Romans.
 Visit the excavations, Herod the Great’s palace, synagogue and bathhouse.
 Then, opportunity to enjoy an “unsinkable” swim in the buoyant waters of the Dead Sea.
 Drive via the Qumran Caves, where the Dead Sea Scrolls were found, on your return to Jerusalem.
 We’ll stop at the Western Wall, beautifully illuminated on this Sabbath eve before arriving to the hotel (time permitting).
-Tonight, a unique and memorable evening as we join an Israeli family at their home to enjoy the traditional Friday dinner together.
+Tonight, a traditional Friday dinner together.
 (B.D)

 Enjoy a full day at leisure for relaxation and on your own exploration.
 For those still craving to see and do as much as possible, your tour manager will provide entrance tickets to the Museum of the History of Jerusalem in the Old City—definitely worth a visit.
 Overnight in Jerusalem.
 (B)

 Transfer to the Airport for your international departure flight.
-Enjoy our Express Check-in Service and complimentary entrance to the exclusive Dan VIP Lounge.
+Enjoy our Express Check-in Service.

 Scroll right for more prices.